 Credit Report Card

-We’ve already talked a little bit about the credit report card and now we’ll go in-depth about this free and helpful resource.
-Your report card helps you understand what exactly the information on your credit card means in relation to your credit health.
+We’ve already talked a little about it, and now we’ll go in-depth about this free and helpful resource.
+This feature helps you understand what the information on your report card means concerning your credit health.

-Another helpful part of the report card is an analysis of your existing debt.
+Another valuable part of the credit report card is an analysis of your existing debt.
 You’ll see a visual of how much outstanding debt you have compared to your overall credit limit.
 It puts all of this financial information in one place without having to worry about pulling together all of your loan and credit card statements.

 Custom Action Plan